 Don’t be fooled by its unassuming storefront: This is Chicago’s premier indie rock club, hosting cutting-edge bands from home and abroad.
 If you need to get away from the noise for a while, the club has a comfortable front room, complete with a pool table and pinball.
-The club mascot, Radley the cat, passed away years ago, but his scent perhaps lives on.
-Most local shows are free with RSVP, removing the financial risk from gambling on an unknown bill.
-A great venue.
+At the bar, you'll find affordable drinks, yellowed gig posters and tons of strips from the Bottle's old photo booth.
+Get to see your favorite garage rocker, up-and-coming indie musician or eletronic tinkerer (or show up on Monday nights, when most shows are free to attend).

 |Venue name:||Empty Bottle||Contact:|